GenericMappingTools/gmt/doc_classic/rst/source/grdcontour.rst

         plot a single annotated contour and another single non-annotated contour, as in '... -A+10 -C+5' that plots an annotated 10 contour and an non-annotated 5 contour.
         If **-A** is set and **-C** is not, then the contour interval is set equal to the specified annotation interval.
+Note to specify a negative value you must still prepend the +, as in '... -C+-10'.

     If a file is given and **-T** is set, then only contours marked with upper case C or A will have tick-marks.
 In all cases the contour